swagger-api/swagger-ui/docs/customization/plugin-api.md

 #### Reducers

-Reducers take a state (which is an [Immutable.js map](https://facebook.github.io/immutable-js/docs/#/Map)) and an action and return a new state.
+Reducers take a state (which is an [Immutable.js map](https://facebook.github.io/immutable-js/docs/#/Map)) and an action, then returns a new state.

 Reducers must be provided to the system under the name of the action type that they handle, in this case, `EXAMPLE_SET_FAV_COLOR`.